-Woodland area as a percentage of total land area, and woodland area certified as sustainably managed as a percentage of total land area
+Woodland area as a percentage of total land area, and woodland area certified as sustainably managed as a percentage of total woodland area

-This indicator shows total woodland area as a percentage of land area, and the area of woodland that is certified against agreed environmental standards as a percentage of land area.
-While the data presented by the UN uses the same source as we present here, there may be some inconsistencies due to differences in when data are updated.
-We present more up-to-date estimates that may include revisions to earlier years.
+This indicator shows total woodland area as a percentage of land area, and the area of woodland that is certified against agreed environmental standards as a percentage of woodland area.
+While the data presented by the UN uses the same source as we present here, there may be some inconsistencies due to differences in when data are updated, as updated data may include revisions for earlier years.

 |Unit of measurement||